bibleexchange/church_ministry__textbook/en/0101_introduction.md

 ### A leader is to be a shepherd

 We are not here specifically talking about the position of pastor in the church, but all leaders in the church, no matter what their title is, is supposed to take care of the people in the church.
-We will talk more in the next chapter about the official title of pastor in the church.
+We will talk more in a later chapter about the official title of "pastor" in the church.

 A leader cares for the needs of others.
 The command is given two times in the New Testament for the leaders of the church to be shepherds of the flock of God (1 Peter 5:1-4; Acts 20:28).
 Jesus also told Peter to feed His sheep (John 21:15).
 The shepherd is one who takes care of all needs of the sheep, including making sure they have food and water and protecting them (Psalm 23).